valdiman/PortlandHarborProject/R/Kriging/KrigingEvaluation.md

 - Kriging is inappropriate for PCB11 - it cannot improve predictions
 - PCB11 is well-mixed in PH air (no spatial gradients)

+### Example of writting for tPCB
+The Moran’s I test indicated significant positive spatial autocorrelation (Moran’s I = 0.095, p < 0.05), suggesting spatial structure is present in the data.
+However, residual diagnostics (residual vs fitted, QQ-plot, histogram, spatial residual map) revealed systematic patterns and non-randomness, implying that the chosen variogram model does not fully capture the spatial variability.
+This points to potential model misspecification or unaccounted-for spatial trends.